 Risks of Injuries in Rear-End Accidents

-Rear-end accidents involving horses and buggies aren’t particularly common, but rear-end collisions of all types can happen any time.
+Rear-end accidents involving horses and buggies aren’t particularly common, but rear-end collisions of all types can happen at any time.
 Rear-end accidents are one of the most prevalent types of car crashes on the road and these accidents can cause serious harm.

-For example, whiplash is one common injury which can happen after a vehicle is rear-ended.
+For example, whiplash is one common injury that can happen after a vehicle is rear-ended.
 Whiplash manifests as pain and mobility limitations affecting the neck, head, and shoulders.
 While whiplash usually heals after several weeks or months following an accident, there have been times when patients develop chronic whiplash.
 This can affect an ongoing ability to work and can leave a person in significant discomfort.

-Other common injuries which happen in rear-end accidents include broken bones, head injuries, and spinal cord damage.
+Other common injuries that happen in rear-end accidents include broken bones, head injuries, and spinal cord damage.
 It is possible for a slow-speed rear-end accident to cause significant harm to victims in both the front car and the rear car.
 If the victims are in a buggy, the risk of injury could be even worse because buggies don’t have the same advanced safety features as modern motor vehicles.

 A victim could pursue a civil case for compensation under certain circumstances, including when it is clear the negligence of the other driver was the cause of a crash.
 When a driver fails to leave a sufficiently safe following distance between his or her car and the front car, the driver can be presumed negligent.
 This means a rear driver in a rear-end crash is usually going to be considered at fault for the accident unless and until proven otherwise.